Lukavyi/Lukavyi/README.md

 ### Hi there 👋

+- 🔭 I’m currently working on Traverz AI Platform
+- 💬 Ask me about React.js
+- 📫 How to reach me: lukavyi@me.com

 <!--
 **Lukavyi/Lukavyi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.